software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/02-project-initialization.md

 ## Using multiple contracts in project

-Due to limitations of cairo1 compiler, having multiple contracts defined in the package will cause `protostar build` and other commands to fail.
+Due to limitations of the Cairo 1 compiler, having multiple contracts defined in the package will cause the `protostar build` command and other commands to fail.

 **That is, having projects structured like this is not valid and will not work correctly.**